Table of Contents

 completely transparently to you.
 And since you have what looks like --

-and, really, is -- a pure String
+and, really, is -- a pure String, you can pass it to pure (non-IO)

 code.